 At our heart is a desire to release young Christians to live out their faiths in boardrooms across Australia so that God’s people will be built up and His work fulfilled.

 The Board Internship (TBI) is a joint program from CMA – a ministry that seeks to maximise the effectiveness of Christian organisations – and Korus Connect – a Christian NFP that partners with like-minded people and organisations to transform communities.
-It places young Christians under 35 in the boardrooms of Christian NFPs and Churches for 12 months, during which they receive hands-on experience, one-on-one mentorship and become genuinely part of the Host Board’s operations.Program Breakdown
+It places young Christians between the ages of 22 and 35 in the boardrooms of Christian NFPs and Churches for 12 months, during which they receive hands-on experience, one-on-one mentorship and become genuinely part of the Host Board’s operations.Program Breakdown

 “This year, I have collaborated with my fellow Interns to contribute to a Board working group; received formal training through attending a Board Development Day and numerous breakfast briefings; as well as receiving much wisdom from my assigned Mentor.